Gilberto Kassab: Administration

 The advertising industry criticized the city of São Paulo administration for the Cidade Limpa law, which prohibits all forms of external media and visual pollution such as billboards.
 Ad companies tried to keep the billboards in the streets with injunctions, but the supreme court determined the law to be constitutional.
 At any rate, support for the initiative from the public continues to be widespread.

-Appearance in The Greatest Movie Ever Sold

-Mayor Kassab appeared at length in the Morgan Spurlock 2011 documentary The Greatest Movie Ever Sold talking about the decision of the City Council to ban advertising in the city.
+Kassab appeared in Morgan Spurlock's 2011 documentary The Greatest Movie Ever Sold.

 2022 presidential bid

 In July 2021, Kassab announced that he would support Rodrigo Pacheco in the 2022 presidential election.

-Car Wash Operation
+Operation Car Wash

-The biggest implicated company, Odebrecht kept an entire department to coordinate the payment of bribe to politicians.
-In the Car Wash Operation, officers seized several electronic spreadsheets linking the payments to nicknames.
+The biggest implicated company, Odebrecht kept an entire department to coordinate the payment of bribes to politicians.
+In Operation Car Wash, officers seized several electronic spreadsheets linking the payments to nicknames.
 Every corrupt politician received a nickname based on physical characteristics, public trajectory, personal infos, owned cars/boats, origin place or generic preferences.
-Gilberto Kassab's nickname was 'Chefe Turco' and 'Kibe', portuguese form of 'Turkish Boss' and 'Kibbeh', respectively, alusing his Middle East ancestry.
+Gilberto Kassab's nickname was 'Chefe Turco' and 'Kibe', the Portuguese translation of 'Turkish Boss' and 'Kibbeh', respectively, alluding to his Middle Eastern ancestry.